What does it mean to be Transgender?

 - Receive support, validation, and unconditional positive regard

-I am thinking of pursuing sex-reassignment surgery.
+I am thinking about pursuing the gender transition process.
 Do you offer letters of support for this?